 - Winslow, Winslow Public Library, Wednesday, July 9, 6PM

 - Camden, Camden Public Library, Tuesday, August 12, 7PM

 - Springvale, Springvale Public Library, Thursday, August 28, 3PM

 - Lewiston, Lewiston Public Library, Thursday, September 4, 6:30PM

 - Greenville, Center for Moosehead History (the Community House), Sunday, October 19, 2PM

 - Visit the "How to Contribute" section best suited to your organization (Collecting Organizations, Libraries, Schools).

-- See the Projects from past grant recipients.
+- See the Projects from past stipend-supported projects.

 - Apply for Consultation with MHS staff for detailed project planning help.